Anna Brownell Jameson was born 17 May 1794, and died 17 March 1860

 - What we truly and earnestly aspire to be, that in some sense we are.
 The mere aspiration, by changing the frame of the mind, for the moment realises itself.

-Jameson was a British author known for her travel memoirs, which describe her journeys and vivid experiences.
-Her books include Characteristics of Women, Sacred and Legendary Art, and her travel memoir Winter Studies and Summer Rambles in Canada.
+Anna Brownell Jameson was a British author known for her travel memoirs.
+Her books include Shakespeare’s Heroines: Characteristics of Women: Moral, Poetical, and Historical, Sacred and Legendary Art, and her travel memoir Winter Studies and Summer Rambles in Canada.